rolloclarke/quill/index.md

 	ROLLO:
 	So this is what Quill looks like.

-	BECKETT:
-	What's the point?
-I had a typewriter, but I still wrote plays by hand.

 	SHAKESPEARE:
-	I don't like it either.
+	I don't like it.
 Give me a real quill any day.

 	[ROLLO exits, exasperated]
 {:.wrap}